Anatomiclab/GastroFLOW/README.md

 Once you have extracted the cellular features, you can generate Whole Slide Image (WSI) data using the provided Python script, `DataAggregationforWholeSlides.py`.
 Follow the steps below:

-Step 1: Open the Python script, `DataAggregationforWholeSlides.py`.
+Step 1: Run the script `DataAggregationforWholeSlides.py`.

 Step 2: Modify Line 7 in the script to specify the path of the cellular features extracted from QuPath: